grandes-ecoles

 Show that a symmetric matrix $D$ of order $n$ with non-negative coefficients and zero diagonal is EDM if and only if $-\frac{1}{2}PDP$ is positive.

-Q15 Sequences and Series Proof of Inequalities Involving Series or Sequence Terms View
+Q15 Invariant lines and eigenvalues and vectors Proof of Inequalities Involving Series or Sequence Terms View

 We denote by $\mathbf{e}$ the matrix of $\mathcal{M}_{n,1}(\mathbb{R})$ whose coefficients are all equal to 1, $P = I_n - \frac{1}{n}\mathbf{e}\cdot\mathbf{e}^T$, and $\Delta_n$ the set of EDM of order $n$.